Welcome-To-The-Wonderland/Prompt_of_Absolem/README.md

 Useful for people who have a wide variety of fields they want to apply to Feature list:
   - "categorize" specific chunks with labels
+      - I should be able to select or deselect a full category as I desire
   - Upload / export CSV to save data
   - Hold info in cache so you can use it later
   - Different resume templates